zachdimitrov/wfe-final-project/README.md

   - remote `./node_modules/.bin/gulp" start` it will build youur project
 - browse at `localhost:5000`

+## User accounts
+### Unregistered
+If no user is logged in you can only read posts and comments

+### Regular user account
+Regular users can write comments to posts
+Create user with sign up menu and login with your credentials

+### Admin account
+Admin account gives more functionality to app.
+Admin can add, edit and delete messages.
+Admin can remove (mark as deleted) other users comments.
+Admin can view other all comments for selected user.

+Test the admin account:
+    user: **admin**
+    pass: **123qwe**

 ## Deployment
 - clone or download the [repo](https://github.com/zachdimitrov/wfe-final-project.git)
 - Create a [Heroku](https://www.heroku.com/) account and download the [heroku cli](https://devcenter.heroku.com/articles/heroku-cli)